 Raw Salmon – Best To Avoid

 Certain types of raw fish, including Salmon can carry a deadly parasite called Nanophyetus Salmincola.
-While the parasite itself is somewhat harmless, if it is infected with a ricketsial organism called Neorickettsia Helminthoeca the consequences can be disasterous.
-This is most common in the Western United States.
+While the parasite itself is somewhat harmless if it is infected with a rickettsial organism called Neorickettsia helminthoeca, the consequences can be disastrous.
+This parasite is most common in the Western United States.

-Symptons of this can include vomiting, feber, and weakness.
-The issue is treatable if caught in time, so we strongly recommend that if your dog has consumed raw fish such as Salmon recently and is showing symptons to see a veterinary professional as soon as possible.
+Symptoms of this can include vomiting, fever, and weakness.
+The issue is treatable if caught in time, so we strongly recommend that if your dog has consumed raw fish such as Salmon recently and is showing symptoms to see a veterinary professional as soon as possible.

-For more information on this topic, check out this article by Washing State Univeristy.
+For more information on this topic, check out this article by Washing State University.